Seven Signs We May Be Worshiping Our Pets

 In this issue, we will revisit the topic as we explore seven signs that we may be drifting into pet idolatry.
 The Bible is clear that there has been a perpetual struggle between true faith and idolatry.
 In the beginning, we were made to worship and serve God, and to rule over all created things (Genesis 1:26–28).
 Paul later points out that part of humanity’s original sin was the act of idolatry: “They exchanged the glory of the immortal God…and worshipped and served created things rather than the creator” (Romans 1:25).
 The intended order got reversed.
 We find ourselves worshiping created things and literally allow them to rule over us.
 As we look at how Fido and Fluffy could actually be ruling us, we will ask seven probing questions.

 Are our pets delaying or preventing us from having real children?
 Pope Francis recently gave a stern lecture on the risk of choosing pet ownership over parenthood.2 He pointed out that couples who have pets rather than kids are doomed to the “bitterness of loneliness” in old age.
 The Pope’s remarks come in light of recent birth-rate statistics out of Italy and the United States showing that more and more couples are putting off kids until later in life or altogether skipping parenthood.
-The New York Post recently had an article addressing the choice of young women to skip motherhood and get their maternal kicks by owning handbag-size canines.3 Their research clearly showed that a big drop in the number of babies born to women ages 15 to 29 corresponds with a huge increase in the number of tiny pooches owned by young US women.
+The New York Post recently had an article addressing the choice of young women to skip motherhood and get their maternal kicks by obsessing over flea treatment for dogs while owning handbag-size canines.3 Their research clearly showed that a big drop in the number of babies born to women ages 15 to 29 corresponds with a huge increase in the number of tiny pooches owned by young US women.
 Their report shows that over the past seven years, the number of live births per 1,000 women between ages 15 and 29 in America has plunged 9 percent, while the number of small dogs — under 25 pounds — in the United States has skyrocketed, from 34.1 million in 2008 to 40.8 million in 2012.
 Are we seeing this in evangelical circles?
 I regularly will ask senior couples if they have grandkids.
 A response that I have lost count of goes like this, “No, but I have the cutest little grand-dogs.”

 Are you in a debt crisis because of pet care?
 Being in the pet care profession, I commonly encounter what I call the ICIM crisis.
 The acronym stands for “I can’t, but I must!”
 The quoted expense may be far beyond affordable, but the care must be given.
 The days of pet care expense being covered purely by discretionary income are over.
 Fido is family and the needed medical or surgical procedure gets the same priority as a family member’s health care.
 Then we hear this from a senior citizen on a fixed income who insists on buying her aging canine companion an automatic dog feeder and a top-line senior pet food that helps with joint disease, “I’d go hungry before I would take him off of that food.”
 If you want to look more closely at the idea of Fido being family, you need to check out two previous issues of Culture Watch.4